blake214/xml2xml-schema-change/README.md

 Mapping Object
 =======

 The mapping object should be as the form below.
-It is invisioned this mapping object would be created by an UI tool.
+It is envisioned this mapping object would be created by an UI tool.

 ```json
 [